m-kru/Reconfigurable-Computing-Project-Layout/README.md

 ### Files grouping

-Try to group files by language, target or tool criteria.
+Try to group files by the language, target or tool criteria.
 Do **not** group files by modules.

 For example, lets assume there are two modules `transmitter` and `receiver`.